mvs-org/new-frontiers/Readme_upgrades.md

     1. Cleanup the code of Hyperspace, remove all unnecessary pallets and functions
         - Removed unnecessary pallets&code      commit # f55b3555acbda550dff8d2d593245878be20b160
         - Files&Folders clean up - spec_version 1231 commit # 16261f459143fcbd6ff15c3268152571212495e8
-        Make sure all platforms are fully tested (Genefinance too!) before proceeding to next update.
+        Make sure all platforms are fully tested (Genefinance too!) before proceeding to next update
-    2. Upgrade the code of Hyperspace so pallet versions match new-frontier
+    2. Upgrade the code of Hyperspace to latest substrate and pallet versions to match new-frontiers
-    3. Onchain  Upgrade & Storage migration of Hyperspace

 ##### Scrape hyperspace and transact the blovcks on the new chain
 Using this https://github.com/mvs-org/metaverse-vm-scraper we will be able to simultneously read from hyperspace and inject transactions from each block.
 This application will fetch all transactions in a block and send them to new-frontiers.

 ###### Transaction order
 Because of the Genefinance algorithm, the order of transactions matter.